grammarware/models17/ramadan/README.md

 * *Testing* directory: Additional test input models

 # Usage
 The uploaded [myexample.zip](https://github.com/grammarware/models17/blob/master/ramadan/myexample.zip) file includes all the required artifacts for transforming SecBPMN2 to UMLsec models.
 ## Prerequisite
 We recommend using [Eclipse Neon, Modeling Tools distribution](https://www.eclipse.org/downloads/packages/eclipse-modeling-tools/neonr), with an installed nightly build of [Henshin](https://www.eclipse.org/henshin/) and [CARiSMA](https://rgse.uni-koblenz.de/carisma/).
-These softwares plug-ins can be installed on your Eclipse (Help →Install New Software...) from the the follwing update
+These softwares plug-ins can be installed on your Eclipse using two options:

+* **First option**: (Help →Install New Software...) from the the follwing update
 sites: http://carisma.umlsec.de/updatesite for CARiSMA, and  http://download.eclipse.org/modeling/emft/henshin/updates/release for Henshin. **From the CARiSMA update site, please only install the main features (BPMN2 and UML2 support).**

+* **Second option:** From the uploaded files (i.e. CARiSMA.zip and org.eclipse.emf.henshin.sdk_1.5.0.zip) as follows: download the these files to your computer → from you Eclipse (Help →Install New Software...→ ADD → Archive) → then select the coressponding file to the software plugin you want ot install. **From the CARiSMA update file, please only install the main features (BPMN2 and UML2 support).**

 ## Performing the transformation.
 To execute the transformation from SecBPMN2 to UMLsec models, please follow the following instruction.